Home > About Us

 Fax : (62-21) 29289961

-Then on January 29, 1996, a 1:2 stock split was carried out from a total of 44,000,000 shares to 88,000,000 shares listed on the Indonesia Stock Exchange.
-From the initial Rp.1,000 per share, it was divided into Rp.500 per share.
-Followed by the distribution of bonus shares on February 26, 1996 in the amount of 70,400,000 shares sothat the total number of shares listed on the IDX by the end of 2013 was 158,400,000 shares.
+Shares to 88,000,000 shares listed on the Indonesia Stock Exchange.
+From the initial Rp.
+1,000 per share, it was divided in two to Rp.
+500.-.
+Continued with the distribution of bonus shares on February 26, 1996 amounting to 70,400,000 shares so that the total shares listed on the BEI until the end of 2013 were 158,400,000 shares.

-In 2014, the Company took a corporate action in the form of a stock split from initially Rp.500 per share divided into Rp.250 per share, effective as of February 12, 2014 the number of shares of the Company is 316,800,000 shares which are also listed on the Indonesia Stock Exchange.
+In 2014, the Company conducted a corporate action in the form of a stock split from the initial Rp.500,- per share divided into two to Rp.250,- per share, so that effective as of February 12, 2014 the number of the Company's shares was 316,800,000 shares which were also listed on the Indonesia Stock Exchange.
+The most recent was the stock split which became effective on the stock exchange on October 26, 2017 with a ratio of 1:2, so that the current nominal value of shares of Rp.250,- per share became Rp.125,- per share, and the number of the Company's shares of 316,800,000 changed to 633,600,000.

 Capital Market Supporting Institutions and/or Professionals